 - News and Events

-Despite a long mining tradition, particularly in gold, the countries of West Africa had minimal experience in industrial mining until the 1980s.
-With the surge in gold prices in the late 1990s, the global mining industry discovered the natural resource potential of the region and the mineral sector rapidly became an important source of revenue for governments.
-However the sector was contributing little to the social development of the region.
-In 2009 with the adoption of the African Mining Vision, African leaders committed to a comprehensive development approach that integrates mining with development policy.
-They saw the sector as a potential vehicle for growth, enrichment and development but realized that mining can only contribute to the transformation of the continent if it supports socio-economic growth that meets national and regional development goals.
+Despite the long mining tradition, particularly in gold, the countries of West Africa had minimal experience in industrial mining until the 1980s.
+With the surge in gold prices in the late 1990s, the global mining industry discovered the natural resource potential of the region, and the mineral sector rapidly became an important source of revenue for governments.
+However, the sector was contributing little to the social development of the region.
+In 2009 with the adoption of the Africa Mining Vision, African leaders committed to a comprehensive development approach that integrates mining with development policy.
+They saw the sector as a potential vehicle for growth, enrichment, and development but realized that mining can only contribute to the transformation of the continent if it supports socio-economic growth that meets national and regional development goals.

-By working directly with governments from the West African Economic and Monetary Union (known by its French acronym, UEMOA), particularly Senegal and Burkina Faso, the program will support efforts for a transparent, integrated and environmentally and socially responsible extractive sector that provides sustainable benefits to the community, country and region.
-Specifically, the program aims to strengthen the capacity of UEMOA and its member states for improved governance of the extractive sector in order to maximize its contribution to sustainable development and poverty reduction.
+By working directly with governments from the West African Economic and Monetary Union (known by its French acronym, UEMOA), particularly Senegal and Burkina Faso, the program supported efforts for a transparent, integrated, and environmentally and socially responsible extractive sector that provides sustainable benefits to the community, country, and region.
+Specifically, the program aimed to strengthen the capacity of UEMOA and its member states for improved governance of the extractive sector in order to maximize its contribution to sustainable development and poverty reduction.

 The core program activities included:

 The program, implemented by the École Polytechnique de Montréal (EPM), had four components which strengthened the capacity of four groups:

 1) The West African Economic and Monetary Union (UEMOA) – for promoting the sustainable development of an integrated mining sector;

 2) The Ministry of Industry and Mining in Senegal – through the preparation of a Letter for Sectoral policy development;

 3) The local actors at the regional level – through the preparation of a study of the regional context of Kédougou;